 Read Charlotte is a community initiative that unites educators, community partners, and families to improve children’s reading from birth to third grade.
 We don’t run programs.
 We are a capacity-building intermediary that supports local partners to apply evidence-based knowledge about effective reading instruction and interventions, high-quality execution, continuous improvement, and data analysis to improve reading outcomes.

-Read Charlotte is a public-private partnership administered by the Foundation For The Carolinas.
+Read Charlotte is a civic initiative of Foundation For The Carolinas.

 Sign up for our newsletter to keep up to date on all things Read Charlotte!